shopware/docs/concepts/framework/architecture/storefront-concept.md

 Contrary to the Core that can almost completely omit templating in favor JSON responses, the Storefront contains a rich set of Twig templates to display a fully functional shop.
 Having said that, another concern of the Storefront is to provide templating with Twig.
 The page object, which was enriched beforehand, will afterwards be passed to a specific Twig page template throughout a controller.
 A more detailed look into an example can be found in [Composite data handling](storefront-concept.md#composite-data-handling).

-Last, but not least, the Storefront not only contains static templates but also inhibits a theming engine to modify the rendered templates or change the default layout programmatically with your own [Themes](../../../guides/plugins/themes/) or [Plugins](storefront-concept.md).
+Last, but not least, the Storefront not only contains static templates but also includes a theming engine to modify the rendered templates or change the default layout programmatically with your own [Themes](../../../guides/plugins/themes/) or [Plugins](storefront-concept.md).

 ## Structure